Ananya0104/File-Zipper/README.md

 ![image](https://user-images.githubusercontent.com/22562694/120909576-edf9df00-c693-11eb-8d05-eb837d93a3c0.png)

-Assign 0 to the left edge and 1 to the right edge

 For sending the above string over a network, we have to send the tree as well as the above compressed-code.
 The total size is given by the table below.